The DESCRIPTION file contains various information about the package, such as its name, author, and version. This file has a very simple format

 Optional list of homepages related to the package.

 A list of other Octave packages that this package depends on.
-This can include dependencies on particular versions, with a format
+This can include dependencies on particular versions, with the following format:

 Depends: package (>= 1.0.0)